Not taking full advantage of tax breaks

 Then there are the investors who follow the herd as the market is going up, investing in hot sectors on a whim, often taking on more risk than they might otherwise.

 "It's not only being too aggressive, but not having a whole plan.
 When the market is going up, they take on too much risk for their investment profile.
-(Then) when the market pulls back their accounts, (they) see a decline and they go to cash without a plan on when to get back in," says Christopher Zeches, CFP professional and managing partner of Zeches Wealth Management in Phoenix and Tucson, Arizona.
+(Then) when the market pulls back their accounts, (they) see a decline and they go to cash without a plan on when to get back in," says Christopher Zeches, CFP professional and managing partner of Zeches Wealth Management.

 In a similar vein, there are savers who manage to sock away money, but never come up with an investing plan.